w3c/trace-context/spec/10-overview.md

 Trace context is split into two individual propagation fields supporting interoperability and vendor-specific extensibility:

 - `traceparent` describes the position of the incoming request in its trace graph in a portable, fixed-length format.
 Its design focuses on fast parsing.
-Every tracing tool MUST properly set `tracestate` even when it only relies on vendor-specific information in `tracestate`
+Every tracing tool MUST properly set `traceparent` even when it only relies on vendor-specific information in `tracestate`
 - `tracestate` extends `traceparent` with vendor-specific data represented by a set of name/value pairs.
 Storing information in `tracestate` is optional.

 Tracing tools can provide two levels of compliant behavior interacting with trace context: